pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"pointless-string-statement"+OR+"W0105")

 ### [W0106](#W0106) (expression-not-assigned)<a name="W0106"></a>
-Expression "%s" is assigned to nothing
+Expression "%s" is assigned to nothing.

 Used when an expression that is not a function call is assigned to nothing.
 Probably something else was intended.

 **:x: Incorrect code**